gooderfreed/Zen/README.md

     *   `ButtonHandler`: Handles activation (e.g., Enter/Space press) on objects, often used with `CursorInteractable` for UI buttons.
 Supports declarative definition via `BUTTONS_HANDLER` / `BUTTON` macros.
     *   `CardHandler`: Specific interface for selecting/moving card-like objects (used in Solitaire).
 *   **Dependency Injection**: `CoreDependent` and `TickDependent` interfaces provide controlled access to core systems.

+## Roadmap

+Here are some of the planned features and improvements for Zen (subject to change):

+*   **Refinement & Consistency**: General improvements to existing components and ensuring a consistent API/style across the framework.
+*   **Screen Module Extraction**: Enhancing the screen rendering functionality and extracting it into a standalone library.
+*   **Input System Enhancement**: Improving the input system, adding an abstraction layer for input locales, and extracting it into a standalone library.
+*   **Advanced Signal System**: Implementing a more flexible signal system (e.g., "wide, narrow, deep" signals) for unified inter-object communication.
+*   **Request/Response System:** Extend the signal system to support request-response patterns (getting a return value from a signal/call).
+*   **Dynamic Context System**: Introducing a system for managing dynamic context at different levels (application, layer).
+*   **File I/O Utilities**: Adding helpers or components for file operations.
+*   **Resource Bundling & Localization**: Support for packaging resources and internationalization.
+*   **Logging System**: Implementing a robust logging system (e.g., logging to a file) for diagnostics and analysis.
+*   **Serialization/Deserialization**: Adding mechanisms for saving and loading application state or data.
+*   **Theming/Color Schemes**: Developing a system for easily defining and applying color themes.
+*   **Socket/Network Communication**: Basic support for network operations.

 ## Modular Components